Romchik38/site2/todo/admin-menu.md

 ## 3. Development process

-- Fork the repository
+- Fork the repository.
 - You can use the [prototype](./../public/http/media/html/admin/menu.html) as a basis for further development.
-- Your work should look like an HTML file, which is located in the /media/html/admin directory.
+- Your work should look like an HTML file, which is located in the [admin directory](./../public/http/media/html/admin/).
 If you have multiple files, please create a separate directory here.
 - Create a pull request or send an [email](mailto:pomahehko.c@gmail.com) to start a review.

 If you have any questions, please ask them in the [Issues](https://github.com/Romchik38/site2/issues) section or send an [email](mailto:pomahehko.c@gmail.com).